Echoes from the soil help identify poached cycads

 Zondi says there are a few ways that law enforcement can compile evidence in a cycad poaching case.
 Identifying the species is the first starting point.
 For instance, if the seized plant is an Eastern Cape giant cycad (Encephalartos altensteinii), law enforcement will know that it’s from a specific region of the Eastern Cape where it is endemic.
 Although, if a plant doesn’t have leaves, identification is tricky.
 Should law enforcement find micro-dot paint, this will allow them to link a plant back to a wild location, and most likely a vulnerable population as these are the plants that have been prioritised for micro-dot marking.

-Isotope analysis is a new relatively technology that can add another layer of evidence — and in this case, law enforcement can turn to the element of strontium on the periodic table for help.
+Isotope analysis is a relatively new technology that can add another layer of evidence — and in this case, law enforcement can turn to the element of strontium on the periodic table for help.

 Strontium occurs naturally in soils, and the kinds of strontium isotopes will vary across the country, depending on the makeup of the rock and geological processes at play.